lukecav/woocommerce-checkout-age-verification/readme.txt

 == Description ==

 This plugin creates a datepicker field at WooCommerce checkout page.
-Minimum Age should be set from admin section inside setting page of wocoomerce Plugin will validate the Age and if Age is smaller than required age than it will not allow customer to complete checkout
+Minimum Age should be set from admin section inside setting page of WooCommerce.
+Plugin will validate the Age and if Age is smaller than required age than it will not allow customer to complete checkout.

 == Upgrade Notice ==